spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/recommendations.md

-Option `global.spire.recommendations.namespacePSS` sets the chart to set the recommended [Kubernetes Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/) labels when namespaces are created with the chart via:
+Option `global.spire.recommendations.namespacePSS` sets the chart to set the recommended [Kubernetes Pod Security Standard](https://kubernetes.io/docs/concepts/security/pod-security-standards/) labels when namespaces are created with the chart via any of the namespace flags as described in the [namespace documentation](../namespaces/#namespace-creation-options.)

 On creation, the following Namespaces are assigned their Pod Security Standard: